auridian/portfolio/_posts/2019-12-19-jumpingleg.markdown

  teaser: /assets/thumbnails/thumb.glamourshot.png
 ---

-##"Telescoping Timmy" or the Robotic Leg Jumping Experiment

 In the fall of my junior year at MIT (2019), I took 2.74, or Bio-Inspired Robotics.
 It was a very interesting course.